-PBF stands for the all-day event "Pizza Bugs & Fun", where designers, developers, programmers and Joomla users meet and work together on Joomla! to make it even better.
+PBF stands for the all-day event "Pizza Bugs & Fun", where designers, developers and users meet and work together on Joomla! to make it even better.
 No matter if you are a beginner or a professional, everyone is welcome and we look forward to welcoming you to the PBF.

 Write Pull Request (Patch)

-A developer writes a pull request.
 At PBF, we mainly want to test existing patches.
-Feel free to write and submit pull requests, feel free to contact us in Glip Chatroom .
+Feel free to write and submit pull requests, if you have questions, feel free to contact us in the Mattermost channel.

 Write or translate new documentation